-We will need to raise more money in order to commercialize our products.
-We anticipate selling additional capital stock to do so.
+We will need to raise more capital from investors to advance our lead products through the clinical testing and pre-commercialization stages of development before they generate revenues for us.
 However, based on our history of losses, we may have difficulty attracting sufficient investment interest.
-Any future sale of stock will dilute your investment in us.
 We may also try to obtain funding through research grants and agreements with commercial collaborators.
-These types of fundings are uncertain since they are at the discretion of other organizations and companies which have limited funds and many companies competing with us for those funds.
+This kind of funding is at the discretion of other organizations and companies which have limited funds and many companies compete with us for those funds.
 As a result, we may not receive any research grants or funds from collaborators.
-If adequate funding is not available, we will need to limit our research and development programs.
+We will provide specific information about the sources and adequacy of funding for our active research and development programs in our periodic reports under the Securities Exchange Act of 1934.